raycast/extensions/extensions/trello/readme.md

 ## Commands

-There are two commands in the extension:
+The extension has two commands:

 1. _Fetch ToDos_: Fetches all todos assigned to you on Trello.
 2. _Search ToDos_: Text search on all todos on all boards you are a member of.